 Mile Marker 60.7 – Harpers Ferry National Historical Park

 The town of Harpers Ferry is located at the confluence of the Potomac and the Shenandoah Rivers and is rich in history.
 It was designated a National Monument in 1944, and later a National Historical Park in 1953.
 Harpers Ferry is an ideal day trip with all the things to see and do at the park, which covers a multitude of interpretive themes from the Industrial Revolution to the Lewis and Clark Expedition to the Civil War and Civil Rights Movement.
-From Harpers Ferry, canal users can travel downstream parallel to the Appalachian Trail for three miles to Weverton, as well as Brunswick, and Lander, with access to the Catoctin Aqueduct.
+From Harpers Ferry, canal users can travel downstream on the Appalachian Trail where it uses the towpath for three miles to Weverton, as well as Brunswick, and Lander, with access to the Catoctin Aqueduct.
 Upstream from Harpers Ferry, canal users can see a dry dock at Lock 35, Dargan Bend Recreation Area, the lime kiln ruins at Antietam Ironworks, and Antietam Aqueduct.

 Mile Marker 72.8 – Railroad Bridge/Canal Road